Updated: May 23

 With that all being said, nobody is perfect, and McCullers Jr. did struggle with his BB% in 2018.
 His mark of 9.5 BB% was good for top 30 in the MLB, not a list you want to be on.
 However, it was an improvement from his 12.8% mark in 2016.

 In all, it is not logical to expect McCullers Jr. to perform up to his pedigree within his first few starts of 2020.
-It will take time for him to adjust mentally to playing in The Show again, despite him being fully healthy and ready to go.
+It will take time for him to adjust mentally to playing in The Show again, even though he’s fully healthy and ready to go.
 Despite that fact, you are targeting him in every draft, everywhere.
 He is the type of player that could drop a few rounds because some may have forgotten just have effective and dangerous he can be when healthy.
 Lance McCullers.
 Jr., if healthy, will perform as a top 30 starter, or better.
-You want this type of value on your 2020 fantasy baseball squads.
+You want this type of value on your 2020 fantasy baseball roster.

 In this Fantasy Baseball article, I wrote about McCullers Jr. because he is a prime bounce-back candidate.
 Do you agree?